 Myth #3: Darker Roasted Coffee = Stronger Coffee

-While darker roasted coffee definitely has certain pronounced, strong flavours (smokey/chocolatey), associating it with strength (aka: caffeine potency) is a pretty big misconception amongst regular coffee drinkers.
+While darker roasted coffee definitely has certain pronounced, strong flavours (smokey/chocolatey), associating it with strength (aka: caffeine potency) is a pretty big myth amongst regular coffee drinkers.

 The general assumption is that since it tastes more intensely of coffee, it must have more caffeine in it.
 This is completely untrue; in actual fact, dark roasted coffee and light roasted coffee have more or less the exact same amount of caffeine in it per gram.

 Another rumour circulating the coffee world in recent times was the exact opposite: that higher roasting temperatures burned off caffeine.
 Again, totally false!
 Roasting coffee for longer periods of time does indeed create water loss and shrinkage, so as a result it can be assumed that there is a higher concentration of caffeine in dark roasted coffee, since the overall mass of the bean has been affected.
 However, this has very little to do with the actual caffeine content of a finished, brewed cup of coffee.

 That colour has nothing to do with caffeine.
 Credit: www.drinks.seriouseats.com

 Myth #4: Espresso Is THE Most Caffeinated Drink You Can Order